 If you don’t mind having to concentrate for long stretches of time, this is perfect for you.
 Naturally, these are good jobs for people who have social anxiety who tend to have significant concentration levels.

 Landscapers have the ability to work for golf courses, large landscaping companies or as private entrepreneurs.
-Again this is one of the best jobs for people with social anxiety disorder.
+Again this is one of the best jobs for people with a social anxiety disorder.

 If you are interested in having a job which offers very little interaction with others, then landscaping can supply you with the freedom to spend most of your day outdoors and alone.